-Starting with our Qualified Allocation Plan (QAP) for the 2014 Low-Income Housing Tax Credits, we added a cost criterion for selecting developments to receive the credits.
-The 50 percent of tax credit applications with the lowest TDC per unit are eligible to receive six points in the selection process.
-We control for activity-type and location cost differences by dividing the applications into four groups.
+For the Qualified Allocation Plans (QAPs) for 2014 through 2021 Low-Income Housing Tax Credits, we added a cost criterion for selecting developments that receive the credits.
+The 50 percent of tax credit applications with the lowest TDC per unit were eligible to receive six points in the selection process.
+We controlled for activity-type and location cost differences by dividing the applications into four groups.

 - 1. New Construction in the Twin Cities metro area - 2.
 New Construction in Greater Minnesota - 3.
 Rehabilitation in the Twin Cities metro area - 4.
-Rehabilitation in Greater Minnesota making comparisons; and projects with predominantly large units (three or more bedrooms) have their costs adjusted downward.10 This levels the playing field when comparing costs.
+Rehabilitation in Greater Minnesota

 Within each of the four groups, the applications with the lowest costs are eligible for the points.
 As a result, projects are only competing with similar projects for the points.
 When comparing costs and awarding points, we also adjust the costs to account for unit size differences.
-Projects with predominantly smaller units (efficiencies and one bedroom) have their costs adjusted upward when
+Projects with predominantly smaller units (efficiencies and one bedroom) have their costs adjusted upward when making comparisons; and projects with predominantly large units (three or more bedrooms) have their costs adjusted downward.10 This levels the playing field when comparing costs.